 Cahokia Man Sentenced For Firearm Offense

-This investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Cahokia Police Department.
-Special Assistant United States Attorney Neal C. Hong prosecuted the case.
+The investigation was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives, and prosecuted by Special Assistant United States Attorney Matthew H. Brooks.